 A SON OF RURAL SOUTH TEXAS

 One of the youngest ever elected to the Texas Legislature at age 24, Ryan Guillen is the product of a family of public school teachers, war veterans, and cattle ranchers.
-A sixth generation South Texan, he grew up working at the family's feed store and as a ranch hand on the family farm, later receiving a degree in Agriculture, and then serving as a local high school Ag teacher before pursuing public office.
+A sixth generation South Texan, he grew up working at the family's feed store and as a ranch hand on the family farm, later receiving a degree in Agriculture from Texas A&M University, and then serving as a local high school Ag teacher before pursuing public office.

-Recently appointed Chair of the House Resolutions Calendars Committee and Vice Chair of the Ways and Means Committee, Guillen has a long history of leadership roles in the Texas Legislature, including having served in leadership positions in all three administrations that he has served under, and having been Vice-Chair of the powerful Appropriations Committee by age 29.
+Recently reappointed as the Chair of the House Resolutions Calendars Committee and as a member of the House Licensing & Administrative Procedures and House Redistricting committees, Guillen has a long history of leadership roles in the Texas Legislature, including having served in leadership positions in all three administrations that he has served under, and having been Vice-Chair of the powerful Appropriations Committee by age 29.

 Known for his hard work and relentless efforts for South Texas families, Guillen hosts a seasonal Dairy Queen Listening Tour in every county in the district, a Weekly Coffee during legislative sessions, and a Virtual Community Summit to be available and accessible to constituents, and to keep them informed.
 He also hosts a Student Legislative Session, and a Legislative Internship Program to educate and inspire our youth and young adults.

-He and his wife Dalinda live in Rio Grande City and have two daughters, ten year-old Cinco Demi, seven year-old Viva Bonita.
+He and his wife Dalinda live in Rio Grande City and have two daughters, eleven year-old Cinco Demi, and eight year-old Viva Bonita.